YutingHe-list/TAMP/README.md

 ### 4.1 Model adaptation
-We provide training data for MITAMP adaptation, which includes forty-four volumes for each of the nine types of NICT data along with their corresponding label volumes.

-**Step 1**: Download the NICT volumes from a specific NICT type folder in the [download link](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EumSyhDHuC9Fp-34pdAhmQMBFIXsXJldhbH6wfo1A40XAA?e=oJatfZ) and place them in the `./samples/adaptation/input` directory.

-**Step 2**: Download the corresponding label volumes with the same name from the [download link](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EtbZHbkTlhZOtWCHcAA4YOYBCTF6InkyqDvGRtOwLpSqwg?e=mSLGcI) and place them in the `./samples/adaptation/label` directory.
+**Step 1**: We provide [training data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EuhW8PS-H2ZApQdw9odb-5MB96Q-XZw4N3JGhK3q7ZIc2A?e=vOzMUq) for MITAMP adaptation.
+Download the NICT volumes from a specific NICT type folder and place them in the `./samples/adaptation/input` directory.
+Then, download the corresponding label volumes with the same name and place them in the `./samples/adaptation/label` directory.

-**Step 3**: Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
+**Step 2**: Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
 The parameters `"queue_len"` and `"queue_iterate_times"` control the sampling method for the training data, consistent with the method described in the paper.
 The LoRA weights of MITAMP-S will be stored in the `./weights/LoRA_weight` directory.

 ```bash
 python adaptation_LoRA.py --input_folder "samples/adaptation/input" --label_folder "samples/adaptation/label" --training_volumes 44 --queue_len 5 --queue_iterate_times 2